 - Set the freezer and fridge to the lowest possible temperature so your food will stay protected as long as possible if the power goes out.

-- Fill the car's gas tank to get you far from town in an evacuation.
+- Fill your car's gas tank so you can move out of the storm’s path in an evacuation.

 - Bring vehicles into the garage or under some cover during the storm.

 Flooding is a common problem after a hurricane, but it can happen in other situations as well.
 Here are some preparedness tips for floods: